BlazinSamurai/se_project_express/README.md

 ## This project relied on these technologies or applications

--Javascript
+- Javascript
--Express.js
+- Express.js
--ESLint
+- ESLint
--Postman
+- Postman
--MongoDB
+- MongoDB
--CORS was also installed, which will be used in connecting the front and backend parts of the WTWR app.
+- CORS was also installed, which will be used in connecting the front and backend parts of the WTWR app.

 ## The following domains are used for the project: